ikeikeikeike/python-eco/README.md

 ===========

-Python Eco is a bridge to the [Eco](https://github.com/sstephenson/eco) (CoffeeScript Template) compiler.
+Python Eco is a bridge to the [Eco](https://github.com/sstephenson/eco) (CoffeeScript Template) Compiler.

 ```python
 import eco